-In Algorithm \ref{algoowir}, the most expensive step is the computation of a stable set of maximal weight (Linear program \ref{eq:LPmaximalConstraint}).
+In Algorithm \ref{algoowir}, the most costing step is the computation of a stable set of maximal weight (Linear program \ref{eq:LPmaximalConstraint}).
 The computation of the weights is fast because it is a pure linear program.

 To solve the integer linear program \ref{eq:LPmaximalConstraint} faster, we add some additional constraints as follows.
 If $H$ is an induced subgraph, the inequality $\sum_{x \in V(H)} x_v \leq \alpha(H)$ is obviously valid for \ref{eq:LPmaximalConstraint}.